stustapay/stustapay/website/docs/user-guide/nfctags.md

 a2 33 key0[3] key0[2] key0[1] key0[0]

-Write backup key (key1 from the secrets):
+Write UID retrieval key (key1 from the secrets):

 a2 34 key1[15] key1[14] key1[13] key1[12]
 a2 35 key1[11] key1[10] key1[9] key1[8]